How To Apply for a Green Card for Your Parents

 Who Can Apply For a Green Card For Their Parent?

-As long at the sponsor is a U.S. citizen and they are at least 21 years old, they can submit a petition for an immigrant visa to help their parent apply for a green card.
-This is true even if the parent is an adoptive parent or a stepparent provided the sponsor and their parent can meet eligibility requirements and provide the required documentation.
+As long as the sponsor is a U.S. citizen and at least 21 years old, they can file a petition for an immigrant visa to help their parent apply for a green card This applies even if the parent is an adoptive parent or a stepparent, as long as all eligibility requirements are met and the right documents are provided

 Parents fall into the immediate relative category for immigration purposes.
 Immediate relatives are given a higher priority compared to other family relationships.
-There’s also no cap on the number of immediate relative immigrant visas that are issued each year.
+There’s no annual limit on the number of immediate relative immigrant visas that are issued each year.
 That means the wait time to get a decision is relatively short compared to the wait time for other immigrant visa petitions.

 If you want to apply for an immigrant visa for your mother living outside the United States, your immigration attorney will need you to provide: